-When the weather forecast calls for bright sunny skies, it is the perfect day a picnic.
+When the weather calls for sunny skies, a picnic is also in the forecast.
 It’s not often that you get a chance to unwind and enjoy both nature and a meal.
-Picnics can be a great lunchtime getaway for hard workers, a thoughtful surprise for your special someone, or just a fun way to get in some fresh air with family and friends.
-These six parks offer both beautiful eating spaces and fun, for after the forks go down.
+Picnics can be a great lunchtime getaway for hard workers, a thoughtful surprise for your special someone or just a fun way to get in some fresh air with family and friends.
+These six parks offer both beautiful eating spaces and fun for after the forks go down.

 1. Belle Isle